-As regards main rotor health monitoring and further work on tail rotors, CAA and AgustaWestland (AW) agreed a Non-Disclosure Agreement (NDA) which has enabled CAA to participate in the AW Rotorcraft Technology Validation Programme (RTVP).
+As regards main rotor health monitoring and further work on tail rotors, CAA and Loenardo Helicopters (AW) agreed a Non-Disclosure Agreement (NDA) which has enabled CAA to participate in the AW Rotorcraft Technology Validation Programme (RTVP).
 This major programme includes significant work on rotor HUMS.
 The initial meeting between CAA and AgustaWestland was held on 01 February 2012 at which GE Aviation presented the work on the application of AAD to tail rotor VHM data.
 AW are attending HSRMC meetings and providing regular updates; AW also provided a brief at the 11 December 2012 ASTG meeting.
+Phase 1 of the rotor HUMS work has been completed but, unfortunately, internal AW approval to proceed with Phase 2 has not be granted and the project has been 'parked'.